lkodinsson/MARS/Basic/GMG.md

 | 2d10+1d8 | Mythical | Exalted |
 | 3d10 | Legendary | Grandmaster |

-## Common and Elite enemies
+## Commons and Elites

 The status of a particular creature determines certain characteristics about it.
 Common creatures have half the normal resources (health, endurance, stamina, and mana), and get access to a very limited selection of special abilities, if any at all.
-They exist to provide context against more powerful creatures: *elites*.
-Only the most powerful of creatures are considered elites.
 Elite creatures will often have several special abilities and exceptional stats and skills.

 # Converting from d20